LibreBooking/docker/RUN.md

 | `LB_ENV` | production | dev | **No** | N/A - Used to initialize file config.php |
 | `LB_PATH` | - | book | **No** | N/A - URL path prefix (usually none) |

+## Optional mounts

+If you need to persist some librebooking directories beyond the container lifecycle, you need to bind-mount the required directories.
+For instance:

+* Upload directory: `/var/www/html/Web/uploads/images`
+* Reservation attachments: `/var/www/html/Web/uploads/reservation`

+If you need to customize some files, you can bind-mount them as well.
+For instance:

+* favicon: `/var/www/html/Web/favicon.ico`

-## Development environment: using the command line interface
+## Run a development instance: using the command line interface

 This simple setup is meant for testing the application within your private network.